 20160226 AriTribe-005

 Our guides had many friends in town including this kid.
-He hung out with us on several occasions although I was to be honest, I questioned whether he was just in it for charity which definitely came up towards the end.
+He hung out with us on several occasions although if I was to be honest, I questioned whether he was just in it for charity which definitely came up towards the end.

 20160226 AriTribe-015